NPHAM12/Techdegree-project-2/README.md

 3. Create a function to hide all of the students in the list.
 4. Create a function to show 10 students in the list on each page.
 5. Create a click action on pagonation link when clicking a selected page.
+6. Create an arrow function filterStudents to take the input value and checks if matching the name values stored in the students variable.
+If not, student is hidden.
+7. Create a function updatePage to clear and update current users being displayed.